s06a/pyqnt/README.md

 ## **Disclaimer**

 PyQnt is provided for scientific and educational purposes only.
 It is not intended as financial advice or a guarantee of financial outcomes.
 The author assumes no responsibility for any misuse, legal issues, or financial losses resulting from the use of this software.

+## **Contributing**

+Contributions are welcome!
+If you'd like to contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a detailed description of your changes.

+## **License**

+PyQnt is licensed under the [MIT License](https://github.com/s06a/pyqnt/blob/main/LICENSE).